qdrant/landing_page/qdrant-landing/content/articles/faq-question-answering.md

 That's already quite decent quality, but maybe we can do better?

+## Improving results with fine-tuning

-Actually, we can.
+Actually, we can!
 Model we used has a good natural language understanding, but it has never seen our data.
-Nowadays in such situations usually being applied an approach called `fine-tuning`.
-In fine-tuning you don't need to design a task-specific architecture, but take a model pre-trained on another task (e.g. to achieve a general language understanding), apply a couple of layers on top of it and tune parameters which you need during training.
-Sounds good, but as metric learning is not as traditional as classification, it might be a bit inconvenient to build fine-tune a model.
+An approach called `fine-tuning` might be helpful to overcome this issue.
+With fine-tuning you don't need to design a task-specific architecture, but take a model pre-trained on another task, apply a couple of layers on top and train its parameters.

-For this reason we built our framework - Quaterion.
-Quaterion provides a user-friendly interface to fine-tune metric learning models and use them for serving after all.
-Let us not be unfounded and prepare a model with you.
+Sounds good, but as similarity learning is not as common as classification, it might be a bit inconvenient to fine-tune a model with traditional tools.
+For this reason we will use [Quaterion](https://github.com/qdrant/quaterion) - a framework for fine-tuning similarity learning models.
+Let's see how you can train models with it

-Before we start, let's create our project and call it `faq`.
+First, we create our project and call it `faq`.

 > All project dependencies, utils scripts not covered in the tutorial can be found in the
 > [repository](https://github.com/qdrant/demo-cloud-faq/tree/tutorial).

+### Configure training

 The main entity in Quaterion is `TrainableModel`.
-It is a class to make model's building process fast and convenient.
+This class makes model's building process fast and convenient.

 `TrainableModel` is a wrapper around `pytorch_lightning.LightningModule`.

-Lightning handles all the training process complexities, like training loop, device managing, etc. and saves user from a necessity to implement all this routine manually.
+[Lightning](https://www.pytorchlightning.ai/) handles all the training process complexities, like training loop, device managing, etc. and saves user from a necessity to implement all this routine manually.
 Also Lightning's modularity is worth to be mentioned.
-Modularity improves separation of responsibilities, makes code more readable, robust and easy to write.
-And these are exactly the features we tried to provide in our metric learning framework.
+It improves separation of responsibilities, makes code more readable, robust and easy to write.

-`TrainableModel` is an abstract class whose methods need to be overridden to perform training.
+All these features make Pytorch Lightning a perfect training backend for Quaterion.

+To use `TrainableModel` you need to inherit your model class from it.
+The same way you would use `LightningModule` in pure `pytorch_lightning`.
 Mandatory methods are `configure_loss`, `configure_encoders`, `configure_head`,
 `configure_optimizers`.

-Encoders task is to emit embeddings, usually they are pre-trained models.
-Head is a collection of layers we apply on top of the model.
-The majority of mentioned methods are quite easy to realise, you'll probably need a couple of imports to do that.
+The majority of mentioned methods are quite easy to implement, you'll probably just need a couple of imports to do that.
 But `configure_encoders` requires some code:)

-Let's create a  `model.py` with model's template and a blank space instead of `configure_encoders` at the moment.
+Let's create a `model.py` with model's template and a placeholder for `configure_encoders` for the moment.

 ```python
 from typing import Union, Dict, Optional, Any